GNOME/gnome-software/src/plugins/README.md

 Plugins are disabled by default, and need to be enabled manually before they are used.
 This allows different distributions to pick and choose how the application installer gathers data just by setting a single GSettings key.
-For instance:

->  SuSE has AppStream data and also uses
-> PackageKit.
-The default on SuSE would
-> be  to enable the `appstream` and
-> `packagekit` plugins and leave the
-> rest disabled.

->  Fedora doesn't have AppStream data,
-> so it has to make do with other local
-> data.
-On Fedora we would enable the
-> `datadir-apps`, `desktop-db` and all
-> the  `hardcoded` plugins to get some
-> sensible results.
-For Fedora, it
-> probably also  makes sense to write a
-> plugin that interfaces with FAS or
-> fedora-tagger to get  the extra
-> metadata for uninstalled applications.

 Plugins also have a priority system where the largest number gets run first.
 That means if one plugin requires some property or metadata set by another